jvrana/markdown-cv/index.md

 Development of light inducible systems for gene expression, protein targeting, endocytosis, actin polymerization

+`2008-2011`
+**Research Assistant** University of Wisconsin-Madison<br>
+Lab of David C Schwartz, Department of Chemistry and Genetics<br>
+Optical and genomic mapping.
+Developed platform for single molecule dynamic studies and confined 2-dimensional biochemistry.
+High-throughput genome optical mapping of bacterial, plant, and human genomes.
+Used university high-throughput computing cluster to assembly whole genomes.

 `2010–2011`
-**Research Intern**<br> University of Wisconsin International Genetically Engineered Machines Team (iGEM) Lab of Brian Pfleger, Department of Chemical and Biological Engineering Developed of recombination based genetic circuit in E. Coli for detection of sequential environmental input Developed of bacterial peptide delivery system for probiotic therapy.
+**Research Intern** University of Wisconsin International Genetically Engineered Machines Team (iGEM)<br>
+Lab of Brian Pfleger, Department of Chemical and Biological Engineering<br>
+Developed of recombination based genetic circuit in E. Coli for detection of sequential environmental input Developed of bacterial peptide delivery system for probiotic therapy.
 Helped bring team to Wisconsin's first iGEM gold award.

 `2008-2009`
-**Undergraduate Research Scholar**<br> University of Wisconsin-Madison Lab of Lingjun Li.
+**Undergraduate Research Scholar** University of Wisconsin-Madison<br>
+Lab of Lingjun Li, Department of Chemistry<br>
 Used MALDI TOF/TOF mass spectrometry to analyze peptide-level responses to environmental stress in crustaceans.

 `2007-2008`
-**Undergraduate Researcher**<br> University of Wisconsin-Madison Lab of Mark Brownfield.
+**Undergraduate Researcher** University of Wisconsin-Madison<br>
+Lab of Mark Brownfield, School of Veterinary Medicine.<br>
 Used immunihistochemistry to identify lcoation of serotonin receptor variants in rat brain and adrenal glands.

-`2008-2011`
-**Research Assistant** University of Wisconsin-Madison<br>
-Lab of David Schwartz.
-Optical and genomic mapping.
-Developed platform for single molecule dynamic studies and confined 2-dimensional biochemistry.
-High-throughput genome optical mapping of bacterial, plant, and human genomes.
-Used university high-throughput computing cluster to assembly whole genomes.

 ## [Publications](https://scholar.google.com/citations?user=X5KqrDIAAAAJ&hl=en)